Bicycle lighting: Rear lighting

 Most LED lights will work in either flashing or steady modes.
 Some LED lights have multiple banks of LEDs allowing both flashing and steady light at once.
-This can also be achieved by having one flashing light and one steady one.
+This can also be achieved by having one flashing light and one steady.

 In many countries, LED flashers are the norm for rear lights.
 In others such as Germany and the Netherlands flashing lights are forbidden by law.
 In the UK flashing LEDs (front and rear) are legal from October 2005, provided that the lights conform to the requirements of the current Road Vehicles Lighting regulations.
 Many vendors claim EU compliance, however, this provides no consistent safety or legal value across the Union.

 The most common power source for rear LEDs is a set of alkaline cells and rechargeable cells.
 In both cases the battery tends to fail quickly when it goes; it is widely considered a good practice to have two rear lights in case a battery fails en route.

 Low power lights are mainly for being seen, or as an emergency backup, and are the dominant choice for rear lights.
 Rear marker LED lamps may be operated on disposable coin-sized cells.

 Some high-end rear lights incorporate turn signal and brake light functions, switched via a handlebar control via radio frequencies.